 Optimistic Sagittarius will want to try his or her luck at the Saratoga Race Course this summer when the fastest and most majestic face off for a season of horse racing.
-Everyone’s a winner with the track’s brand new Saratoga Family Zone play area and Family Mondays, featuring a full day of fun games and activities kids are sure to love.
+Everyone’s a winner with the track’s Saratoga Family Zone play area and Family Sundays, featuring a full day of fun games and activities kids are sure to love.
 Even the most restless Sag needs some R&R so be sure to follow up a visit to the track with a spa day at the Roosevelt Baths & Spa where you can soak your cares away in world-famous mineral waters or enjoy a relaxing massage no matter the season or weather outside.

 Capricorn (December 23–January 20):

 Practical Capricorn will appreciate life in a simpler time, so step into the 1840s with a visit to the Farmers’ Museum featuring a quaint Historic Village and farmstead in picturesque Cooperstown.
 But wait, there’s more!
 The Empire State Carousel, known as the “museum you can ride on,” features original hand-carved designs contributed by more than 1,000 volunteer artisans and artists from across New York State.
 Then check out the Cardiff Giant, a 10-foot “petrified man” and the subject of one of America’s biggest hoaxes that really has to be seen to be believed.
 Inflation may have done away with the original 25-cent admission fee, but we still think you’ll be duly impressed.

 Aquarius (January 21–February 19):